tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - FAP-CD40 DARPin: uses FAP and CD40 binding domains to cross-link and activate CD40 specifically in tumor
 # Predicting response and toxicity to PD-1 inhibition using serum autoantibodies identified from immuno-mass spectrometry
  - Thyroglobulin (Tg) and thyroid peroxidase (TPO) candidate autoantibody targets, higher levels of autoantibodies targeting these proteins associated with irAEs
+# Predictive and sensitive biomarkers for thyroid dysfunctions during treatment with immune-checkpoint inhibitors
+ - early increase in serum thyroglobulin levels and thyroid autoantibodies associated with thyroid irAE
 # Predictive biomarkers for checkpoint inhibitor immune-related adverse events
  - irAEs in ~40% of patients
  - no biomarkers have been validated in prospective studies